angeljayakumar/online-retail-analysis/README.md

 # online-retail-analysis
-n this project, I analyze online retail transaction data to understand customer behavior, product performance, and sales trends
+In this project, I analyze online retail transaction data to understand customer behavior, product performance, and sales trends